xuwang/aws-linux-cluster/README.md

 ```
 ## Build multi-node cluster

-The number of etcd nodes and worker nodes are defined in *resource/terraform/module-web.tf* and *resource/terraform/module-apps.tf*
+The number of web and app servers are defined in *resource/terraform/module-web.tf* and *resource/terraform/module-apps.tf*

-Change the cluster_desired_capacity in the file to build multi-nodes etcd/worker cluster,
+Change the cluster_desired_capacity in the file to build multi-nodes web/app cluster,
 for example, change to 3:

 ```
     cluster_desired_capacity = 3
 ```

-Note: etcd minimum, maximum and cluster_desired_capacity should be the same and in odd number, e.g. 3, 5, 9

 You should also change the [aws_instance_type](http://aws.amazon.com/ec2/instance-types)
 from `micro` to `medium` or `large` if more powerful machines are desired: